Page: 1 2 3

 "Gun violence has been part of our day-to-day lives for far too long.
 It is way past time that elected leaders at every level of government work together to make gun violence rare and abnormal."

-On Wednesday, the National Rifle Association tweeted its long-standing position that "gun control laws are not the answer.
+.
 If we want to prevent more horrific acts of violence our leaders need to stop demonizing the men and women of the @NRA and find solutions that will save lives."

 John Bonifield contributed to this reporting.